On Exotic Materials in 3D Linear Elasticity with High Symmetry Classes: The space of elasticity tensors

 \subsection{Harmonic structure of $\Ela$}

 An elasticity tensor undergoes a complex transformation that is difficult to grasp directly; indeed, relation \autoref{Ctransformation} shows that this transformation is described by an eighth-order tensor.
 To gain a better understanding of the structure of the transformation under the action of the group $\SO(3)$, the harmonic decomposition will be introduced.
-This decomposition allows the tensor space $\Ela$ to be expressed as a direct sum of harmonic subspaces $\HH^n$, which consist of totally symmetric and traceless tensors of order $n$, and have dimension\footnote{The same procedure as been applied in $\RR^2$ for studying bidimensional elasticity.
-The main difference is that the dimension of 2D harmonic spaces $\KK^{n\geq1}$ are of $2$ and does not increase with the order of the harmonic tensor.} $2n+1$.
+This decomposition allows the tensor space $\Ela$ to be expressed as a direct sum of harmonic subspaces $\HH^n$, which consist of totally symmetric and traceless tensors of order $n$, and have dimension $2n+1$.

 In the following, we shall distinguish between the notion of \textit{harmonic structure} and that of \textit{explicit harmonic decomposition}.
 The former refers to the decomposition of the vector space as a direct sum of harmonic subspaces; this structure is unique.
 The latter, on the other hand, consists of an explicit formula realising an isomorphism between the elasticity tensor space and its harmonic decomposition.
 An explicit harmonic decomposition of $\Ela$ is not unique and several inequivalent parametrisations are possible.